Preventative Maintenance: Saving Money in the Long Run

 Predictive Maintenance

-Predictive maintenance is primarily about retrieving data after tracking historical trends which enables accurate failure predictions.
+Predictive maintenance is primarily about retrieving data after tracking historical trends, which enables accurate failure predictions.
 Predictive maintenance is based on real-time equipment condition and does not follow a schedule like preventative maintenance.
 The key element of predictive maintenance includes smart asset management, thus low operational costs, low downtime, and optimal resource allocation.
 Giving the owners the luxury to act only when needed, all the while ensuring extended equipment time and high operational efficiency.
 This type of maintenance includes tasks like:

 - Continuous tracking of equipment health using digital diagnostics